nautobot/nautobot-app-bgp-models/README.md

 - Enforce First ASN (optional, boolean)

 ### AddressFamily
 This model represents configuration of a BGP address-family (AFI-SAFI).
 As AFI-SAFI configuration may be applied at various levels (global, peer-group, peer-session), this model attempts to represent any of those.
-It has a FK to a Nautobot `Device` record, a locally unique AFI (address-family identifier) field, optional foreign-key relationships to `PeerGroup` or `PeerSession` (mutually exclusive, either or both may be null but both may not be non-null simultaneously) and additional fields including:
+It has a locally unique AFI (address-family identifier) field, optional foreign-key relationships to `PeerGroup` or `PeerSession` (mutually exclusive, either or both may be null but both may not be non-null simultaneously) and additional fields including:
 - Import Policy (optional, string)
 - Export Policy (optional, string)
 - Static Redistribution Policy (optional, string)

 ### PeerGroup
 This model represents common/template configuration for a group of functionally related BGP peers.
-It has a foreign-key (FK) to a Device, a locally unique Name field, and additional fields including:
+It has a locally unique Name field, and additional fields including:
 - Role (FK to PeeringRole)
 - VRF (optional, FK to a Nautobot VRF)
 - Update-Source `Interface` or `VM Interface` (optional, FK to Nautobot Interface/VM Interface)